rifat-hossain07/rifat-hossain07/README.md

  <h3>
 RHR-Hotel</h3>

-This is a full-stack website,which is a Hotel Website.
+This is a full-stack Hotel Management website.
 <h5>key features:-</h5>
 <ul>
   <li>Only available seat rooms are displayed to guests; if every seat is reserved, no room will be available for reservation.</li>